chiragagarwal-j/Feature-12-Scheduling-of-Posts/README.md

 2.**Scheduling Logic:**
 The `TaskSchedulingService` is a Spring service class designed for scheduling and managing tasks in a Spring-based application.
 Here are the main aspects of this class, suitable for inclusion in a markdown file:

-**Task Scheduler Injection:**
+-**Task Scheduler Injection:**
  - The class injects a `TaskScheduler` bean provided by Spring for task scheduling.

-**Scheduled Tasks Storage:**
+-**Scheduled Tasks Storage:**
  - It maintains a `Map<String, ScheduledFuture<?>>` named `jobsMap` to track scheduled tasks.
 The keys represent job IDs, and the values are `ScheduledFuture` objects representing the scheduled tasks.

-**Scheduling a Task (`scheduleATask` method):**
+-**Scheduling a Task (`scheduleATask` method):**
  - This method allows you to schedule a task for execution with specific parameters:
    - `jobId`: A unique identifier for the job/task.
    - `tasklet`: A `Runnable` task to be executed when scheduling conditions are met.
    - `cronExpression`: A cron expression specifying when the task should run.
  - The method schedules the task using the provided `cronExpression` and stores the corresponding `ScheduledFuture` in the `jobsMap`.

 When the current time matches a scheduled publication time, the scheduler activates the task associated with that post.